Seminar Machine Learning in Phylogenetics and Population Genetics SS 2024

 Language: German or English

-Dates & Room: The first meeting, including the distribution of topics among the participants, will be either at Wednesday, April 19th or Thursday, April 20th at a date where ideally all participants can attend.
+Dates & Room: The first meeting, including the distribution of topics among the participants, will be at Thursday, April 18th at 9 am, at Sand in room A104.

 We are aiming at in-person sessions but virtual, and hybrid sessions are possible if you prefer that e.g. due to childcare etc.

-Evaluation: Presentation (55min + 5min Q&A), review of two other student papers (roughly 1 page each), written seminar paper (7-10 pages)
+Evaluation: Presentation (45min + 10min Q&A), written review of two other student papers (roughly 1 page each), written seminar paper (5-8 pages)

 The reviews and the first version of the paper have to be handed in on time to pass the course.